Wet Hot American Summer: Follow-ups

 The film is followed by two Netflix series, with one serving as a prequel and one as a sequel.
 The prequel, First Day of Camp, was released on July 31, 2015, while the sequel, Ten Years Later, was released on August 4, 2017.

 An original graphic novel titled Wet Hot American Summer was released on November 20, 2018.
 It was written by Christopher Hastings and illustrated by Noah Hayes.

 Legacy

 The professional wrestler Orange Cassidy, who has the gimmick of a slacker character, is largely based on Paul Rudd's portrayal of Andy in the film, even going as far as to have "Jane" by Jefferson Starship (which is used in the film's opening credits) as his entrance music.

 Anniversary celebrations

 Events were held around the country to celebrate the film's 10-year anniversary in 2011 and 2012, including a screening of the film in Boston, an art show in Santa Monica of works inspired by the film, with a reception hosted by Wain, a screening at the Los Angeles Film School with a Q&A with Wain, a 10th anniversary celebration event with the members of Stella in Brooklyn, and a reading of the script at the San Francisco Comedy Festival, with much of the original cast.

+In 2026, Wain and other stars reunited at the Autry Museum of the American West for an anniversary screening.